-Small Hope has a small fleet of kayaks, available free for its guests.
+Small Hope has a small fleet of kayaks, available free for our guests.
 While it is fun just to go out and paddle, we have put togethersuggested itineraries to encourage paddlers to see and learn more aboutthe island.

 Small Hope has a series of walks we have designed that take through the bush and along the mangroves.
 We have created books and tagged some of the plant life so that you can identify them.
-Two guided eco-trips to the inland blue holes and mysterious North Andros are also available for a nominal fee.
+Guided eco-trips to the inland blue holes and mysterious North Andros are also available for a nominal fee.

-From Small Hope, one can find varied snorkeling from shore--from the Lagoon to the bay to the mangrove creeks to the "mini reef" under the dock.
+From Small Hope, one can find varied snorkeling from shore--from the bay to the mangrove creeks to the "mini reef" under the dock.
 Maps and fish identification lists are provided.
 Daily boat trips to the incredible Andros Barrier Reef provide superb snorkeling sites within 15 minutes of our dock.